eliuhka/Academy-Out-of-control/Readme.md

 Allan Rääk
 Erki Liuhka

-Project description - what you want to achieve:
+Project description:
-Video game about academy life.
-You control a character and interact with other characters, solving puzzles and fighting robots.
+Video game about fighting robots.
+Out of control robots are hunting you down.
+You must throw critical components onto them, to fix them and make them go back to their maker.
+Try not to get knocked down yourself!
+WASD to move.
+F to throw components.
+Space to jump.

 Most likely tech stack:
 Unreal Engine 5
 FL Studio
 Blender
-3d Scanning

 Main milestones (at least 5) that help you stay on track:
 Basic gameplay